dasjiwesh/Namaste_React/Notes.md

 <script crossorigin src="https://unpkg.com/react@18/umd/react.development.js"></script>
 <script crossorigin src="https://unpkg.com/react-dom@18/umd/react-dom.development.js"></script>
 Above 2 lines of code is not good for doing react as it is dependent upon cdn or we can say unpkg.com & the react version is dependent upon it.
 Whereas node_modules will be in our server.
 So we can import React in it which will be much easier to download.
+Any doubt in React: Type that particular name with React after it and google search/ chatgpt search If we've created something using HTML and have given an id.
+Entire content of this can be overwritten by react.create Element

 Lecture: 2
 npx(execute using npm) parcel index.htm(entry point.
 It can be any file which we want to choose as entry point).
 This makes a development build & hosts it on the server.